 Here is the list of the most common products for worm infestions : Drontal Dog Tasty Bone Tablet

-- fast action against common canine intestinal tapeworms and roundworms
+- Fast action against common canine intestinal tapeworms and roundworms

-- bone-shaped design to make them more appetising to your pet
+- Bone-shaped design to make them more appetising to your pet

-- can give at any time, on their own or with food
+- Can give at any time, on their own or with food

 A broad spectrum oral wormer, for the treatment of cats and dogs infected with roundworms and tapeworms.

-- Drontal Plus XL Beef Flavour Dog Worming Tablet
+Drontal Plus XL Beef Flavour Dog Worming Tablet

 Use this tablet to help combat worms in your dog, and keep your pet happy and healthy